 Here’s a quick example of a site plan and conduit schedule I’ve yellow-lined.

 Every engineering discipline shares some common checklist markers when it comes to reviewing drawings:

 - Codes & standards

-So always be sure to check these elements in your drawings.
-Let’s go through them one by one.
+Make sure to check these elements in your drawings.
+Let’s dive into each one to understand their importance.

 Codes & standards